MikesMachines/JMC-Servo-Configuration/README.md

 ### Step 6: Read the Alarm and configure other outputs as needed.
 What will be the burden on the ESP?

+## Tips
+Use COM3 - COM8 only.
+I came across an article for a different manufacturer's servo software that said to not use any COM port number higher than 8.
+The software simply stops scanning.
+An unrelated article mentioned possible conflicts with COM1 and COM2.
+So be safe and just use COM3 through COM8.
+Numbering is easy to change in the driver's advanced port properties.
+<P></P>

 ## My observation of parameters so far